ActuallyHappening/COMP1100/documents/Iteration_2/learning_cards.md

 Therefore we will reject this hypothesis

 *Evidence:*
-- "[planning too far in advance isn't useful] because things change, obviously." - [Liam Bienkowski Interview 1]()
+- "[planning too far in advance isn't useful] because things change, obviously." - [Liam Bienkowski Iteration 2 Interview 1](../../interviews/iteration_2/liam_bienkowski/liam_bienkowski_2025-09-18_1.md)
-- "...you've got to be prepared if your plans change..." - [Patrick Elgey Interview 1]()
+- "...you've got to be prepared if your plans change..." - [Patrick Elgey Iteration 2 Interview 1](../../interviews/iteration_2/patrick/PATRICK_2025_09_16_1.md)
-- "I have planned those 2 courses, but anything around that, I have not really even looked to plan with that" - [Liam Bienkowski Interview 2]()
+- "I have planned those 2 courses, but anything around that, I have not really even looked to plan with that" - [Liam Bienkowski Iteration 2 Interview 2](../../interviews/iteration_2/liam_bienkowski/liam_bienkowski_2025-09-18_2.md)
 - - "...I don't have a setup plan.
 I have classes, I’d like to do sometime in the next 4 years, but no, I don't have a specific plan at all after like the next 2 semesters." - [Liam Bienkowski Iteration 2 Interview 1](../../interviews/iteration_2/liam_bienkowski/liam_bienkowski_2025-09-18_1.md)